aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 Local dependencies may include other local dependencies themselves, this is a very common way of sharing configuration or development utilities such as linting or testing tools.
 This means that for each packaged local dependency this packager needs to recursively apply the packaging process.

+_(out of scope for the current version)_

 It also means that the packager needs to track local paths and avoid re-packaging directories it already visited.

+_(out of scope for the current version)_

 NPM produces a `tar` archive while packaging that can be directly included as a dependency.
 This will make NPM unpack and install a copy correctly.
 Once the